-Explains postnatal depression and other perinatal mental health issues, including possible causes, sources of treatment and support, and advice for friends and family.
+Explains postnatal depression and other perinatal mental health problems, including possible causes, treatments and support options.
+Also has information for friends and family, including support and advice for partners.

 You might also be coping with:

 Your partner may also experience mental health problems during their pregnancy or after giving birth.
 This can make it even harder for you to cope with the normal struggles of becoming a parent.

 Everybody reacts to becoming a parent in different ways.
 But there are some common signs that you may be experiencing a mental health problem.
 These include:

 - fear, confusion, helplessness and uncertainty about the future